 The next step you should take is to make sure that each and every line in your resume is free of military terms.
-Replace such words as subordinates, regulations, medal, etc. Instead, replace them with the alternatives, such as: employees, policies (rules, guidelines), awards.
+Replace such words as subordinates, regulations, medal, etc. Instead, replace them with the alternatives, such as employees, policies (rules, guidelines), awards.

 If you’re truly determined to get a job and not being judged stereotypically be ready to exclude military language words not only from your resume but from your everyday lexicon.
-It can be challenging for a while, however it’s a necessary measure.
+It can be challenging for a while, however, it’s a necessary measure.
 Remember, your final goal not only to get hired but to adjust to your new professional life as smoothly as possible.

 Work on your “Soft skills” section

 There are two types of skills: hard skills and soft skills.
 Hard skills are professional and technical skills and knowledge required to successfully perform your duties at work, while soft skills are extremely useful in everyday life.
-By the way, recent survey by Deloitte revealed that soft skills jobs will make up 63% of all jobs by 2030.
+By the way, a recent survey by Deloitte revealed that soft skills jobs will make up 63% of all jobs by 2030.
 Soft skills include:

 - Interpersonal skills.
-Help you develop relationships with people, maintain conversation, and be able to behave effectively in critical situations.
+Help you develop relationships with people, maintain a conversation, and be able to behave effectively in critical situations.
 These skills are must have for everyone.

 - Self-management skills.
 Help you control your time, set priorities and switch between tasks.

 - Management and leadership skills.
 Those skills are required for people at the stage when they become managers and take responsibility for the companies’ projects.
-They must be able to lead a team of subordinates and strive for mutual results showing self-discipline, patience and decision-making skills.
+They must be able to lead a team of subordinates and strive for mutual results showing self-discipline, patience, and decision-making skills.

 Customize your resume according to a job description

 This step is essential if you want to get invited for an interview and leave behind other candidates.
-The thing is that at the first stage of recruiting process a resume gets scanned by machines called applicant tracking systems (ATS) that check whether it meets the requirements listed in the job description.
-That’s why to create a resume that will be able to pass the auto-screening stage, you need to make sure you’ve included all the necessary keywords; otherwise you won’t get to the next selection stage.
+The thing is that at the first stage of the recruiting process a resume gets scanned by machines called applicant tracking systems (ATS) that check whether it meets the requirements listed in the job description.
+That’s why to create a resume that will be able to pass the auto-screening stage, you need to make sure you’ve included all the necessary keywords; otherwise, you won’t get to the next selection stage.